Werner Park: Usage

 The stadium's first event was a high school rivalry game on April 11, 2011, between the Papillion-La Vista Public Schools' two high schools, Papillion-La Vista South and Papillion-La Vista; the South Titans won, 2–0, over the Monarchs.
 Having returned to Omaha from two road series versus the Albuquerque Isotopes and Round Rock Express to open their 2011 season, the Storm Chasers opened Werner Park five days later on April 16 with a 2–1 victory over the Nashville Sounds with 6,533 fans in attendance, as top Royals prospect Eric Hosmer went 3-for-3 in the victory.
 The game was originally scheduled to take place on April 15, but was delayed one day because of inclement weather.

-Having used Werner Park as its home stadium since 2020, Union Omaha announced on October 30, 2025, that it would instead use Creighton University's soccer-specific Morrison Stadium for the 2026 season.
+Werner Park was home to USL League One professional soccer club Union Omaha from 2020 to 2025.
+Werner Park hosted the USL League One Final on two different occasions.
+Union Omaha earned their first title by defeating Greenville Triumph SC 3-0 in front of a crowd of 5,521 in 2021.
+Werner Park hosted the final again in 2024 with over 5,800 spectators in the stands.
+At that time, it set a record for the highest-attended final in the league's history; Union Omaha lifted their second trophy with a 3-0 victory over Spokane Velocity FC.
+Union Omaha announced on October 30, 2025, that it would use Creighton University's soccer-specific Morrison Stadium for the 2026 season.

 From 2013 to 2020, the Omaha Mavericks of the University of Nebraska Omaha sometimes used the venue for several college baseball games each season.
 The stadium is sometimes used as one of the host sites for the annual Nebraska School Activities Association high school baseball state tournament.